·

 Chobani: From zero to $1 billion

-The story behind Chobani Yogurt's first five years of exponential growth illustrates the power of the sustainable growth formula.
+The story behind Chobani Yogurt's first five years of exponential growth illustrates the power of the economic vitality formula.
 For its first 18 months, Chobani was in an Intelligence Quotient (IQ) mode of operations, gearing up to go to market.
 Chobani's meager beginnings included founder, Hamdi Ulukaya, the yogurt master on a mission, and Kyle O'Brien, food innovation sales master and "Nomad Yogurt Guy."

 Their business IQ was off the charts.
 Between the two of them and a skeleton crew, they were driven by their Emotional Quotient (EQ), which was a passion and purpose to bring natural goodness to the masses through yogurt.
 However, their EQ needed to be kicked into high gear once that first "perfect cup of yogurt" was deemed ready to roll onto shelves by Ulukaya.
 The company had to engage its workforce, as well as the ears and minds of distributors, food brokers and retailers to position this new brand against industry giants.